felipecosta09/aws-modernization-with-cloud-one-fss/content/01_Requirements/_index.md

 ### Requirements

 * A Cloud One Account.
-[Sign up for free trial now](https://cloudone.trendmicro.com/SignUp.screen) if it's not already the case!
+[Sign up for free trial now](https://cloudone.trendmicro.com/SignUp.screen) if you don't have a Trend Micro - Cloud One Account yet.

 * An <b>AWS Account</b> with <b>AdministratorAccess</b> permission, [Sign up here](https://portal.aws.amazon.com/billing/signup#/start) if it's not already the case!
 You can learn about the <b>AdministratorAccess</b> permissions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)

-* An S3 bucket that you want to use in this workshop, if you don't have one, you can learn how to create one [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
+* An Amazon S3 bucket that you want to use in this workshop, if you don't have one, you can learn how to create one [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)

-File Storage Security can reside in the following Amazon Web Services (AWS) regions:
+Cloud One - File Storage Security can reside in the following Amazon Web Services (AWS) regions:

 - US East (N. Virginia) us-east-1
 - US East (Ohio) us-east-2